Alex-Leontaridis/lang-forge/README.md

-# PromptForge
+# LangForge 🦜

+The visual IDE for crafting prompts and building LangChain logic — all in one place.
 A powerful prompt engineering and testing platform with advanced version control, analytics, multi-model comparison, and comprehensive variable management capabilities.

 ## 🚀 Features